 The declarations page will also include information about every car insured by the policy.
 This means:

 Your declarations page will list information about your premiums and how you’ll have to pay them (monthly, bi-annually, annually).
-Your premium is determined by a number of factors, from personal characteristics (age, gender, location) to driving history (whether you’ve gotten a DWI/DUI or accrued other traffic violations) to type of car you drive and how often you drive it.
+Your premium is determined by a number of factors, from personal characteristics (age, gender, location) to driving history (whether you’ve gotten a DWI/DUI or accrued other traffic violations) to the type of car you drive and how often you drive it.
 The most important factor in determining your car insurance premium is how much you’ll need in coverage.

 The deductible is the amount you have to pay out of pocket when filing an auto insurance claim before the insurance company pays the rest.
-A deductible will be listed next to the relevant car insurance coverage types (see below), but not every component of car insurance coverage requires you to meet a deductible.
+A deductible will be listed on your dec page next to the relevant car insurance coverage types, but not every component of car insurance coverage requires you to meet a deductible.
 Typical deductibles are between $100, $500, and $1,000.

 The coverages are what you’re purchasing when you buy a car insurance policy, and your dec page will list all the coverage types that make up your auto policy.In addition to listing each type of coverage you purchase, the dec sheet will list how much you purchased of that coverage.
 This is called the limits of liability, meaning the car insurance company’s liability to you.
 If you have $100,000 in coverage for one type of coverage, that’s the maximum amount – the limit – that the car insurance company is obligated to pay.

 If you have multiple cars, they will be itemized with each coverage amount stated per vehicle.
 It’s possible to buy less coverage for one insured car and more for another.
 You might consider buying less coverage for a car if it’s older and doesn’t cost as much to replace, but you should always make sure you have the coverage you need.

 Car insurance coverages include:

 Liability insurance.
 Coverage for bodily injury or property damage you cause while driving to another driver.